SamuelWhitton/natural-daina/README.md

 ```

 ### Entry Point of a Program
-This is the minimal definition of a program, sometimes called **main** in other languages
+This is the minimal definition of a program, sometimes called **main** in other languages.
 ```
 [] {
     *{